 2006-07: Played for the U.S. NTDP U-18 team.
 Was a member of the silver medal U.S. Team at the 2007 IIHF World U-18 Championship in Finland.
 He was a late addition to the USA WJC evaluation camp, however he was not selected to the squad.

 2007-08: This season marked Hayes’ second with the U.S. National Team Development.
 In 18 games with the U-18 club, he managed to record seven points (2+5) and another 10 points (2+8) in 19 games in the U.S. Natl.
 Team (NAHL).
 Hayes also joined the Lincoln Stars (USHL) for 21 games, where he netted four goals and added 11 assists.
 He had nine postseason points (4+5) with the Stars, dressing in eight playoff games with the club.
 He signed a Letter of Intent to attend Boston College (Hockey East) in the fall of 2008.
 In February, he had his USHL rights traded from the Ohio Jr. Blue Jackets to Lincoln.
 Shortly thereafter, Hayes received a release from the NTDP program and joined the Stars.
+Hayes was chosen in the second round, 60th overall, of the 2008 NHL Draft by the Toronto Maple Leafs.

 2008-09: Hayes appeared in 36 games as a freshman at Boston College, scoring 8 goals, 5 assists for 13 points.
 He also scored 2 goals in 6 games with the US U20 team at the World Junior Championships.